Woltex

 driver: bridge

-Prometheus needs to know where to scrape metrics. n8n exposes metrics at /metrics when configured properly.
+Prometheus needs to know where to scrape metrics. n8n exposes metrics at /metrics when N8N_METRICS=true is configured.

 global: